Talking Tom & Friends (TV series)

-Talking Tom & Friends (previously Talking Tom and Friends) is a children's computer-animated sitcom web series by Outfit7 Limited, based on the media franchise of the same name.
-The first three seasons of the show were produced by the Austrian animation-studio ARX Anima.
-Starting from season 4, the show has been produced by the Spanish animation studio People Moving Pixels.
-It was released on YouTube on 30 April 2015.
-The show was also broadcast on Boomerang UK since September 2016, and Netflix as well, but has since been discontinued.
+Talking Tom & Friends (previously Talking Tom and Friends) is an animated sitcom and children's television series by Slovenian company Outfit7, based on the media franchise of the same name.
+Its premiere release was on 23 December 2014 on YouTube, with the final episode being released on 24 December 2021.
+The first three seasons of the show were produced by the Austrian company ARX Anima, while seasons 4 and 5 were produced by the Spanish animation studio People Moving Pixels.

-As of January 2023, the show has not been renewed or cancelled.